The Toothpick Project

 With funding support from Dr Peter Lüth and the DBU (German Environmental Foundation) Welthungerhilfe launched the Kenyan Toothpick Project in 2017.
 As one of the four lead shareholders of the Kenyan Toothpick Company Limited, a Welthungerhilfe representative sits on the board of directors and serves as the board chair.
 The other board members are Dr Peter Lüth and Claire Baker Sands, the daughter of Prof. David Sands.
 The Toothpick Company was Welthungerhilfe’s first shareholder participation in a social enterprise, setting the precedent for us to invest in other enterprise ventures.

-The Toothpick Project answers some common questions they have been asked by people interested in their technology and company.
+The Toothpick Project answers some common questions that have been asked by people interested in their technology and company.